SmileYik/LuaInMinecraftBukkitII/docs/en/Command.md

-> Last updated on July 03, 2025 | [History](https://github.com/SmileYik/LuaInMinecraftBukkitII/commits/gh-page/docs/en/Command.md)
+> Last updated on October 03, 2025 | [History](https://github.com/SmileYik/LuaInMinecraftBukkitII/commits/gh-page/docs/en/Command.md)

-> This page corresponds to the latest version of the LuaInMinecraftBukkit II plugin.
+> This page corresponds to version **1.1.0** of the LuaInMinecraftBukkit II plugin.
 For historical documentation, you can find the history of this page.

 > **!!
 The content of this file has machine translation !!** | [Origin](../Command.md)